-Each holiday season the Lawrence Plaza in Bentonville, Arkansas, transforms itself into a popular spot beloved by locals.
+Each holiday season, the Lawrence Plaza in Bentonville transforms itself into a popular spot beloved by locals.
 This well-known summer splash park converts into an outdoor ice skating rink during the Arkansas winter months.
-So lace up your skates and get ready to practice those moves.
+So, lace up your skates and get ready to practice those moves.

 Like many other Southern states, Arkansas is a land of hunters and deer meat-eaters.
 One of the best winter hunting spots is in the Arkansas Delta less than a mile north of the Helena River Park.
 Owned by the Arkansas Game and Fish Commission, the Buck Island Wildlife Management Area is only accessible by boat.

-In case you’d forgotten (because we all forget sometimes), not only has the bald eagle been the national bird and the national animal for the United States of America for over 230 years, it also served as a spiritual symbol to the native people of this land for much longer.
-During the winter season, the ancient Arkansas Ozarks become an uncommon home to wintering eagles.
-As bird-watching gains popularity in the Natural State, the Ozark Mountains continue to annually provide the perfect setting to view this threatened species in flight.
-You won’t forget a glimpse of this majestic creature: the unmistakable adult bird has a 10 to 12-foot wingspan and sports a white head and tail.
+In case you've forgotten (because we all forget sometimes), not only has the bald eagle been the national bird and the national animal for the United States of America for over 230 years, but it also served as a spiritual symbol to the native people of this land for much longer.
+During winter, the ancient Arkansas Ozarks become an uncommon home to wintering eagles.
+As bird-watching gains popularity in the Natural State, the Ozark Mountains provide the perfect setting to view this threatened species in flight.
+You won't forget a glimpse of this majestic creature: the unmistakable adult bird has a 10 to 12-foot wingspan and sports a white head and tail.

 A visit to the Arkansas Symphony Orchestra is a lesser known, yet popular winter activity.
 Under the musical direction of Philip Mann and after recent renovations, this holiday tradition is moving back to Little Rock’s Robinson Center this season’s performances.